jhlothamer/godot_helper_pack/README.md

 # Godot Helper Pack
-This add-on is a collection of helper scripts and classes.
+This Godot add-on is a collection of helper scripts and classes.
 It contains the following:

 - **Globals** - a singleton for storing global data
 - **SignalMgr**- a singleton for registering signal publishers and subscribers